Summer Nature Camps

-We are excited and grateful to be offering half-day nature camps located at the Lake Wilderness Arboretum in Maple Valley, WA, in Spokane, WA at the Urban Eden Farm School, and at our newest location at the Osceola Art Studio and Garden School in Enumclaw, WA.
+We are excited and grateful to be offering half-day nature camps located at Royal Arch Park in Maple Valley, at Mason Jar Farm in Enumclaw, the Matson Family Farm in Enumclaw, and at Vinegar Flats Farm in Spokane.

 Time outside is an amazing gift we can give to our young children, and a wonderful way to encourage self-directed learning and play throughout the summer.
 Our nature camps are designed for children ages 4-7 (with the exception of our Cedar Valley Explorers camp, for ages 6-9) who are ready to explore, taste, touch, hear, see, and smell the many wonders of nature.

 Throughout the week, guided by the curiosity and wonder of our campers, we engage children using outdoor fun to create pathways for lessons in nature and local ecology: